GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 ![Fig3](../assets/instructions/fig3.png)

 4. Sew the polyester cotton webbing strap (3.8cm wide) to the Hook and Loop assembly just sewn, making sure that the Hook and Loop is facing outward.
 Sew one long side only and leave the 	other side free to insert the internal belt.
-(For alternative method of inserting internal belt, please see Addendum to Tourniquet Assembly Instructions.)
+(For alternative method of inserting internal belt, please see Addendum at the bottom of these Tourniquet Assembly Instructions.)

 |![Fig4](../assets/instructions/fig4.jpg)|![Fig5](../assets/instructions/fig5.jpg)|
 |:--------------------------------------|:-------------------------|